-GLC is a private, non-profit center for students with learning disabilities in eastern North Carolina.
+GLC is a non-profit center for students with learning disabilities and/or Attention Deficit Disorder.
 We are the first replication site of The Hill Center in Durham, NC and have been serving area students with Learning Disablities for the past ten years.

 Greenville Learning Center does not discriminate on the basis of race, color, national and/or ethnic origin in administration of its educational policies, admissions, scholarship programs, or any other administered programs.